cmusatyalab/elijah-openstack/cloudlet-gateway/docs/gpu-passthrough-overview.md

 ### GPU-Passthrough to a libvirt VM

 The setup process is automated through Ansible.
+Please see [repo](https://github.com/junjuew/ansible-dotfiles/).
-Please see [repo](https://github.com/junjuew/ansible-dotfiles/) for the set-up.
-Use following command to set up your machine.
+Use following command to set up GPU passthrough.

 ```bash
 ansible-playbook -i hosts-gpu-passthrough gpu-passthrough-playbook.yml